 Use, possession, manufacture, distribution or sale of narcotics or dangerous drugs as defined by city, state or federal laws.
 This includes mind-altering drugs, designer drugs or synthetic substances used as a substitute for a controlled substance, except as expressly permitted by law or University policy.
 This also includes the abuse, distribution or improper use of prescription drugs.

-The odor of marijuana is cause enough for disciplinary action.
+The odor of marijuana is disruptive to the community and is cause enough for disciplinary action.